Employee Ownership Trusts (EOT) Services

 Transferring business control to the employees

-Employee Ownership Trusts (EOTs) continue to grow in popularity due to the benefits they deliver to current owners, employees and Company growth prospects.
+Employee Ownership Trusts (EOTs) continue to be relevant due to the opportunities they present to existing shareholders, employees, and the company’s growth prospects.

 Our credentials

-Price Bailey have advised on 20+ EOTs in recent years.
-These have varied in size from small businesses worth around £3m to businesses worth in excess of £100m.
+Price Bailey has advised on over 50 EOTs in recent years, ranging from businesses valued at around £3m to those valued in excess of £100m.

-Several of our Partners are also Trustees of EOT Companies – so it is a space we know very well.
+Several of our Partners act as Trustees of EOT-owned Companies, giving us first-hand insight into the technical and practical aspects of operating within the EOT framework – it is a space we know very well.

-We have layered in complexity where necessary, considered detailed Inheritance Tax (IHT) requirements, worked with an array of lawyers and have unpicked and fixed other advisor’s processes too.
+Where appropriate, we have layered in additional planning particularly around management incentivisation, considered detailed Inheritance Tax (IHT) requirements, coordinated closely with an array of specialislawyers, and resolved complex issues that have complicated other adviser’s processes in the past.

 Benefits for all

-EOTs offer advantages for owners, employees, and the business alike.
+EOTs offer advantages for vendors, employees, and the company.
 A few key benefits that make EOTs a compelling option for succession planning and exiting a business include:

-• Eliminating the need for a third party sale
+• Confidential alternative to a third party sale

-An EOT lets you transfer ownership without the need to find an external buyer.
+An EOT lets you transfer ownership without the need to find an external buyer, something that is often highly stressful for owners and employees alike.

 • A flexible transition